 When Buying a Cheaper Generator is a Good Idea

-We’d never advice to skimp too much on a generator since it’s one of those tools you really don’t want to fail when needed.
+We’d never advise skimping too much on a generator since it’s one of those tools you don’t want to fail when needed.

 However, there are plenty of situations when you don’t have to break the bank and can get away with cheaper generators.